-There's no doubt that you desire these clothes above all.
+There's no doubt why you would desire vintage clothing above all.
 But, have you ever wondered how these clothes with a rich, vivid history reach your doorstep?
 And how is the life cycle of vintage clothes different from mass-produced fashion items?
-This post will take you through some significant differences between recycled vintage clothing Vs. fast fashion.
+This post will take you through some significant differences between recycled vintage clothing vs. fast fashion.

-But before drawing the difference, it’s essential to understand each term in detail.
+But before making the differentiation, it’s essential to understand each term in detail.

 What is Fast Fashion?

 In simple terms, fast fashion means trendy clothing from high-end fashion companies that are turned into every day garments.
 In fast fashion, these styles are ripped from the fashion runways and turned into high street store clothing for the masses.